CC-YouCube/.github/README.md

 - `SECURITY.md`: This file provides guidelines for reporting security vulnerabilities in the repository.

 - `SUPPORT.md`: This file provides information on how users can get support for the repository, such as through forums or chat channels.

+- `.github/ISSUE_TEMPLATE`: This folder contains predefined templates for issues, which can provide guidance to users on what information to include when opening an issue and help ensure that important details are not overlooked.

 - `profile/bio.md`: This file contains a short bio or description of the organization.